Skip to content

 Comfort Notes

 • Drift boats: Large party vessels carrying 20+ anglers.
 Crew sets up and maintains lines.
-You’re responsible for your own fishing experience once lines are out.
-Loud, crowded, and fast-paced.but genuinely offshore.
+You are responsible for your own fishing experience once lines are out.
+Loud, crowded, and fast-paced, but genuinely offshore.

 • Seasickness on drift boats: These boats are large and more stable than small private charters, but the Gulf Stream swell affects everyone.
-If you’re prone to motion sickness, take medication before boarding.
+If you are prone to motion sickness, take medication before boarding.
+Non-drowsy Dramamine runs $5 to $10 at a pharmacy and is a worthwhile investment.

-• What’s included in the rate: Rod, reel, bait, and fuel are typically included in the per-person charge on drift boats.
-Confirm what’s included and whether fish cleaning is extra.
+• What is included in the rate: Rod, reel, bait, and fuel are typically included in the per-person charge on drift boats.
+Confirm what is included and whether fish cleaning is extra.

 • Tipping: Budget anglers often skip the tip.
-Don’t.
+Do not.
 On a drift boat, $10 to $20 per person is appropriate.
 On a private charter, 15 to 20% of the trip cost is standard.
+Cash is preferred.

 • Best budget months: November through May has the best fishing and manageable weather.
 Avoid August to September.